dcmi/dc-srap/terms/date_subproperties.md

 - Definition: Date when a draft has been made available on the web or in an open repository such as ArXiv.
 - Type: Property
 - Subproperty Of: dcterms:date
 - Usage: Provide this information if known.
 Example: a date when an Internet draft (I-D) is made available in the Web by IETF.

+### dateReceivedAsManuscript

+- Label: "Date Received As Manuscript"
+- Definition: Date when the resource is first received by the publisher.
+May be indicated in the published version as Received:
+- Type: Property
+- Subproperty of: dcterms:date
+- Usage: Provide this information if available in the publication.

 ### dateSubmittedAsPreprint

 - Label: "Date submitted as preprint"
-- Definition: Date when a preprint is submitted for peer review
+- Definition: Date when the author submits the resource to an institutional repository.
 - Type: Property
 - Subproperty Of: dcterms:date
-- Usage: This date may be provided if indicated in a resource or otherwise known, independently of the publication status of the described resource (e.g. Date received in a publication https://doi.org/10.1371/journal.pone.0115253).
+- Usage: This date may not be indicated in the resource, but it is known by the author and may be available in the repository.

 ### dateSubmittedAsPostprint

 - Label: "Date submitted as postprint"
-- Definition: Date when a postprint is submitted to the publisher
+- Definition: Date when a postprint is submitted to the publisher.
 - Type: Property
 - Subproperty Of: dcterms:date
 - Usage: Provide this date if indicated in a resource or otherwise known, independently of the publication status of the described resource.